-Strengthening your glutes can help improve posture and make sitting down, standing, picking up heavy objects and climbing stairs easier.
+Strengthening your glutes can help improve posture, as well as make sitting down, standing, picking up heavy objects and climbing stairs easier.
 Developing strong glutes can also improve athletic performance and decrease your risk for injuries.

-Sprinting is one of the most effective exercises for simulating the glutes and activates 234 percent more of the gluteus maximus muscle than a vertical jump.
+Sprinting is one of the most effective exercises for simulating the glutes, activating 234 percent more of the gluteus maximus muscle than a vertical jump.
 Athletes with strong glutes will be faster, more efficient and explosive in their movements than athletes with weaker glutes.

-Strengthening Your Glutes
+How to Strengthen Your Glutes

 Additionally, include aerobic exercise in your weekly routine.
 Perform at least 30 minutes of moderate-intensity exercise five days a week.
 Hill walking or elevating the incline on your treadmill or elliptical machine will help strengthen the glutes while burning fat.

-Next, increase the weight on the barbell to 65 to 75 percent of your one rep maximum, and complete three sets of eight to 12 reps of full barbell squats in which your hips drop down below parallel to activate the glutes.
+Next, increase the weight on the barbell to 65 percent to 75 percent of your one-rep maximum, and complete three sets of eight to 12 reps of full barbell squats in which your hips drop down below parallel to activate the glutes.